The Cathedral of Saint Paul

 Bishop Robert J. Baker tasked Father with being Chairman of the recent Diocesan Eucharistic Congress, June 28-29, 2019, as well as with the Installation of the new Bishop, the Most Reverend Steven J. Raica, June 22-23, 2020.

-Father Jerabek was named a Missionary of Mercy of His Holiness, Pope Francis in late 2020, a position he continues to hold.
+Father Jerabek was named a Papal Missionary of Mercy by His Holiness Pope Francis in November 2020, a position he continues to hold.
 In this capacity, he has a special mandate from the Holy Father to hear confessions and preach on mercy; moreover, he has the faculty to hear confessions anywhere in the world and to remit the censures associated with certain ecclesiastical crimes that are otherwise normally reserved to the Holy See.

 Father is a Knight Commander of the Equestrian Order of the Holy Sepulchre of Jerusalem.
 He is also a Fourth-Degree Knight of Columbus.
 He enjoys traveling, sacred art and music, and visiting with his nieces and nephews.
 He speaks English, Spanish, and Italian.
 He may be contacted at fatherjerabek@stpaulsbhm.org.